GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ~~~
 {: #fig-mc-client-channel-state-format title="MC_STATE Frame Format"}

-State has these defined values:
+MC_STATE frames contain the following fields:

+* ID Length: The length in bytes of the Channel ID field.

+* Channel ID: The channel ID for the channel whose state is being reported.

+* Client Channel State Sequence Number: The sequence number of this state update for the channel.
+  Before the first MC_STATE frame for a channel, the implicit Client Channel State Sequence Number is 0.
+  The first MC_STATE frame sent by the client for a channel MUST use Client Channel State Sequence Number 1, and each subsequent MC_STATE frame for that channel MUST increase the Client Channel State Sequence Number by 1.
+  An MC_STATE frame MUST NOT use Client Channel State Sequence Number 0.

+* State: The client channel state being reported.
+  The following values are defined:

   * 0x1: LEFT
   * 0x2: DECLINED_JOIN
   * 0x3: JOINED
   * 0x4: RETIRED

+* Reason Code: A code describing why the reported state was reached.

+* Reason Phrase Length: The length of the Reason Phrase field.

+* Reason Phrase: Optional diagnostic text describing the state change.
+This field MUST NOT affect protocol behavior.

+A server MUST ignore an MC_STATE frame whose Client Channel State Sequence Number is less than or equal to the largest Client Channel State Sequence Number it has already processed for that channel.

-If a server receives an undefined value, it SHOULD close the connection with reason MC_EXTENSION_ERROR.
+If a server receives an MC_STATE frame with an undefined State value, it SHOULD close the connection with a connection error of type MC_EXTENSION_ERROR.

+Frames of type TBD-0b use reason codes defined by this specification.
+These reason codes describe channel state changes caused by QUIC multicast transport behavior, local transport policy, or server requests.

+Frames of type TBD-0c carry application-defined Reason Code values.
+As with application protocol error codes in {{Section 20.2 of RFC9000}}, the application protocol using this extension defines the semantics and allocation policy for these values.

-If State is JOINED or RETIRED, the Reason Code MUST be REQUESTED_BY_SERVER (0x1).
+If State is JOINED or RETIRED, the frame type MUST be TBD-0b and the Reason Code MUST be REQUESTED_BY_SERVER (0x1).

-If State is LEFT or DECLINED_JOIN, for frames of type TBD-0b the Reason Code field is set to one of:
+If State is LEFT or DECLINED_JOIN and the frame type is TBD-0b, the Reason Code field is set to one of the following values:

 * 0x0: UNSPECIFIED_OTHER
 * 0x1: REQUESTED_BY_SERVER
 * 0x2: ADMINISTRATIVE_BLOCK
 * 0x3: PROTOCOL_ERROR
 * 0x4: PROPERTY_VIOLATION
 * 0x5: UNSYNCHRONIZED_PROPERTIES
 * 0x6: ID_COLLISION
 * 0x10: HELD_DOWN
 * 0x12: MAX_RATE_EXCEEDED
 * 0x13: HIGH_LOSS
 * 0x14: EXCESSIVE_SPURIOUS_TRAFFIC
 * 0x15: MAX_STREAMS_EXCEEDED
 * 0x16: LIMIT_VIOLATION
 * 0x17: AUTHENTICATION_DELAY_EXCEEDED

+If a server receives an MC_STATE frame of type TBD-0b with an undefined Reason Code, it SHOULD close the connection with a connection error of type MC_EXTENSION_ERROR.

-(Author's note TODO: consider whether that these reasons should be added to the QUIC Transport Error Codes registry ({{Section 22.5 of RFC9000}}) instead of defining a new registry specific to multicast.)
+(Author's note TODO: consider whether these reasons should be added to the QUIC Transport Error Codes registry ({{Section 22.5 of RFC9000}}) instead of defining a new registry specific to multicast.)

-For frames of type TBD-0c, the Reason Code is left to the application, as described in {{Section 20.2 of RFC9000}}

-The Reason Phrase field, in combination with the Reason Phrase Length field, can optionally be used to give further details for the state change.

-A client might receive multicast packets that it can not associate with any channel ID, or that cannot be verified as matching hashes from MC_INTEGRITY frames, or cannot be decrypted.
-This traffic is presumed either to have been corrupted in transit or to have been sent by someone other than the legitimate sender of traffic for the channel, possibly by an attacker or a misconfigured sender.
-If these packets are addressed to an (S,G) that is used for reception in one or more known channels, the client MAY leave these channels with reason "Excessive Spurious traffic".

 ## Retransmission of information
 In addition to the mechanisms used for retransmission described in {{Section 13.3 of RFC9000}} and {{Section 5.2 of RFC9221}} the following rules apply to the newly introduced frames: